Confidence. Strength. Street Smarts.

 Assistant BJJ / Women's Only Instructor

 Ashley has been training in BJJ and Muay Thai since 2011.
-Ashley is currently working toward her Computer Science degree at Central College.
+Ashley completed her Computer Science degree at Central College in spring of 2023.
 Ashley is an avid out door enthusiast and enjoys dirt biking, mountain biking, hiking with her two dogs, archery, paddle boarding, weight lifting, and just about any other activity she can fit into a day.
-Ashley is currently a 4 Strip Blue Belt and enjoys teaching both BJJ and Muay Thai.
+Ashley is currently a Purple Belt and enjoys teaching both BJJ and Muay Thai.

 Matt Struecker is a Marine Corps Veteran who severed from 1997- 2006 and currently is a Lieutenant with the Iowa State Patrol.
 He began wrestling when he was 8 years old and fell in love with the sport immediately.
 Matt continued to wrestle throughout high school and joined the Marine Corps after graduation.
 While in the Marine Corps Matt served in an infantry unit as well as a Scout Sniper Platoon.